-Santry forms part of Dublin City and Suburbs/Core Area/Metropolitan Area within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.
-Criteria 2 The existing zoning remains compatible with the long established use and existing residential developments.
+Santry forms part of Dublin City and Suburbs/Core Area/Metropolitan Area within the Settlement Hierarchy of the EMRA Regional Spatial and

 The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement.
 Comprises significant previously developed and / or under-utilised lands.
-Is within or adjoining the core of an established or designated urban settlement.
-Will be essential in achieving compact and sustainable urban growth.
+Criteria 2 Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth. • There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 The existing zoning remains compatible with the long-established use and existing residential developments.
-Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (CFRAM / FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
-It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
-Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
+This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (CFRAM / FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
+Criteria 3 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.